SirMorfield/video-doorbell/README.md

 ## Changing apartment occupant(s) (names)
 1. Connect a computer to the `PoE switch`
-2. ssh into the `Touchscreen computer`: `ssh root@192.168.2.18`, password is `root`
+2. ssh into the `touchscreen computer`: `ssh root@192.168.2.18`, password is `root`
 3. Edit the occupants config file: `nano /root/video-doorbell/app/occupants.csv`
 4. Run `/root/video-doorbell/production.sh` to load the config file, watch the output, it will tell you if you've not formatted the file correctly
 5. Validate that the app has started correctly by making a test call

 ## Components
 Why these components?
 Because they had already been bought, so I might as well use them.\
-This project uses names like `Indoor Station` throughout, this is a list of what those devices are referring to.
+This project uses names like `indoor Station` throughout, this is a list of what those devices are referring to.
-- FABS-810P/G(H)		`Touchscreen computer`
+- FABS-810P/G(H)			`touchscreen computer`
-- AXIS A8105-E 			Network	Video Door Station / `Front door camera`
+- AXIS A8105-E 				network	video door station / `front door camera`
+- AXIS A8105-E 				network	video door station / `hallway camera`
-- Raspberry Pi 2B		linphone camera / `Hallway camera`
+- Raspberry Pi 2B			linphone camera / `rpi camera`
-- Fanvil_I53W			IP Phone / `Indoor Station`
+- Fanvil_I53W				ip phone / `indoor station`
 - HP 2520-24-PoE 28 port	managed `network switch`

 ## Links
 https://github.com/mailrocketsystems/AsteriskVOIP